Vegan Climbing Shoes: 30 Top Options

 Plenty of climbing shoes come with some animal-based materials, such as leather or a leather derivative.

-For those climbers looking for gear that doesn’t contain any animal products, here is a list of 30 of the best vegan climbing shoes in 2019 from the top brands on the market.
+For those climbers looking for gear that doesn’t contain any animal products, here is a list of 30 of the best vegan climbing shoes from the top brands on the market.

 Jump to a particular brand:

 Vegan Evolv Climbing Shoes